-Machines were to do all the heavy physical work efficiently and increase the productivity of the factories and humans would take care of pretty much everything else i.e high-order functions like calculations, reasoning, judgments, decisions and human interactions.
+The above figure captures how we brought machines into our lives and how that trend is projected to move forward.
+The wager was very simple: Machines will to do all the heavy work efficiently and increase the productivity of the factories and humans would take care of pretty much everything else i.e high-order functions like calculations, reasoning, judgments, decisions and human interactions.

 Ever since we have been trying diligently to push the slider towards the right.
-While relinquishing any human function to machines is an Automation, we tend to associate relinquishing lower order functions as Automation (imagine blue-collar automation).
-Although AI is very much an Automation, we tend to associate AI with magic.
-AI is simply relinquishing high order functions like decision making to machines (with the given technology today white-collar automation may be possible, but its far from magic).
-Due to it’s association to magic, AI gets a lot of press and PR.
-I digress, back to the slider, Interestingly along the way, we also had some delusions of grandeur about the slider reaching far right and machines taking over.
-(Remember Judgement day and Skynet?)
+While relinquishing any human function to machines is an Automation, relinquishing lower-order human functions that are repetitive in nature to machines is “blue-collar” automation, relinquishing higher-order human functions that are related to human intelligence like reasoning and decision making to machines is “white-collar” automation.
+Although AI is very much an automation, we tend to associate AI with magic.
+Due to this association AI gets a lot of press and PR, but really its far from magic.
+Part of the reason for this association is, we always had some delusions of grandeur about the slider reaching far right and machines taking over.
+Judgement day and Skynet left a permanent impact on a generation.
 Hasn’t there always been Sci-fi movies trying to scare us about machines doing stuff few decades before a real tangible technology existed?
 Technologies always had strange gestation periods, the time between a proof of concept and a technology becoming ready for entrepreneurial prime-time is at least a decade, let alone the economics and market.
 But without taking away any credit from the progress we have seen in AI and acknowledging the fact that we have reached an interesting time, let’s ask ourselves does it make sense to even contemplate the possibilities of pushing the slider all the way to the right where there won’t be any visible distinction between minds and machines ?

 Ray Kurzweil, trusted as the AI Oracle by Bill Gates and Larry page predicted machines will surpass humans by the year 2029 and AGI will be mainstream by 2045.
 He calls it Singularity in his book Singularity is near.
 So can we blur the lines between the machines and the mind? if so what will be the rough timeline?
 Is Ray right about the timelines?
 These are some key questions.

-To answer this let’s look at a real-world scenario:
+To answer this let’s look at couple of real-world scenarios: